Fit as a Mama Bear

 More Fitness Tips For Moms You'll Love

-Your next steps should be about continuing to strengthen your core muscles (after you've mastered engagement) while avoiding these exercises.
+Your next steps should be about continuing core strengthening exercises (after you've mastered engagement).

-You'll also want to start strengthening glutes so that you can carry kids easier (check out the best mom workout to get you started too!).
+You'll also want to start learning how to train glutes at home so that you can carry kids more easily (check out the best mom workout to get you started too!).

 How do I know if my abs are functioning postpartum?